mehuman/PrivacyTalk/privacy_talk.md

 # Easy to do
 - Thinking
   - Paranoia
+    - If someone checks your door knob everytime you leave all it takes in once
   - Mass Adoption
 - Tools
+  - Passwords
+    - Password manager
+      - Lastpass
+      - Keepass
   - 2 Factor Auth
     - Google Authenticator
     - Authy